Chart Color Schemes

 An assessment of population growth drivers in Concord West - North Strathfield reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Concord West - North Strathfield's population is around 13,772 as of Aug 2025.
-This reflects an increase of 930 people since the 2021 Census, which reported a population of 12,842 people.
-The change is inferred from the estimated resident population of 13,291 from the ABS as of June 2024 and an additional 194 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,359 persons per square kilometer.
-The area's growth rate of 7.2% since the 2021 census exceeded the SA3 area (5.8%) and the SA4 region.
-Population growth was primarily driven by overseas migration, contributing approximately 83.5% of overall population gains during recent periods.
+Concord West - North Strathfield's population is approximately 13,772 as of August 2025.
+This figure represents an increase of 930 people since the 2021 Census, which recorded a population of 12,842.
+The increase is inferred from ABS data indicating an estimated resident population of 13,291 in June 2024 and the addition of 194 validated new addresses since the Census date.
+This results in a population density ratio of 3,359 persons per square kilometer, placing Concord West - North Strathfield in the upper quartile relative to national locations assessed by AreaSearch.
+The area's population growth of 7.2% since the 2021 census exceeds both its SA3 area (5.8%) and SA4 region, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 83.5% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Considering the projected demographic shifts, Concord West - North Strathfield is forecast to grow significantly, with an expected increase of 3,723 persons to 2041 based on the latest population numbers, recording a gain of 23.5% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, Concord West - North Strathfield is forecasted to experience significant population growth in the top quartile of national areas.
+By 2041, it is projected to increase by 3,723 persons, resulting in a total gain of 23.5% over the 17-year period.

 Frequently Asked Questions - Population